cloudfoundry/cf-networking-release/src/example-apps/cats-and-dogs/README.md

 cf allow-access frontend backend --port 9003 --protocol udp
 ```

-Now if you were to try entering the backend UDP server address (10.255.76.2:9003)
+Now if you try again from the frontend:
-and a message again in the frontend you will see:

 ```
 You sent the message: hello world